Moving from the Kitchen Cabinet to a Fiduciary Board

 If you’ve answered yes to all of the above (and still before you pick up the phone and activate your network), answer this next set of questions:

 Convening your first fiduciary board is one of the most important decisions a company will make as it matures and grows.
-Make sure you take the time to understand the implications of taking this next step and identify (objectively) the skill sets and backgrounds needed to take your company to the next level.
+Make sure you take the time to understand the implications of taking this next step and objectively identify the skill sets and backgrounds needed to take your company to the next level.